-Financial Management 20 Does the application specify appropriate financial leverage and document matching funds?
-5 Is there a financial management system in place that is able to properly account for expenditure of federal funds?
-5 Does the project have budgeted costs that are reasonable, allocable, and allowable?
-5 Does the application provide clear information that addresses sustainability and a budget that supports the project design?
-5 Financial Management Possible Score Projec Score Readiness to Proceed 20 Does the organization have the ability to provide sound programmatic and fiscal oversight?
+Does the application provide clear information that addresses sustainability and a budget that supports the project design?
+Score 5 Score Financial Management Possible Score Project Score Readiness to Proceed Does the organization have the ability to provide sound programmatic and fiscal oversight?
 5 Does the organization have site control of the property where the project will take place?
 5 Does the project describe its plan for rapid implementation of the program documenting how the project will be ready to begin housing the first program participants?
 Provide a detailed schedule of proposed activities for 60 days, 120 days, and 180 days after grant award, to include the position descriptions and a timeline to hire staff?
 5 Does the organization have the essential staff with the required knowledge and experience to implement the program?
-5 Readiness to Proceed Possible Score Projec Score Project Design 60 Victim Service Providers: If the project services victims of domestic violence, does it describe the efforts it will make to meet the unique needs of this population?
+5 Readiness to Proceed Possible Score Project Score Project Design V Victim Service Providers: If the project services victims of domestic violence, does it describe the efforts it will make to meet the unique needs of this population?
 5 Is there adequate supervision of direct service staff?
 5 Is there adequate supervision of the population to be served?
 5 Are transportation and community amenities available and accessible?
 5 Does the project describe how clients will be assisted to increase employment and/or income and to maximize their ability to live independently?
 5 Does the project describe its plan to assist clients to rapidly secure and maintain permanent housing that is safe, affordable, accessible, and acceptable to their needs?
 5 Does the project establish performance measures for housing and income that are objective, measurable, trackable, and meet or exceed any established HUD, HEARTH, or CoC benchmarks?
 5 Does the project demonstrate how clients will be assisted in obtaining and coordinating the provision of mainstream benefits?
 5